SaltyAom/bun-http-framework-benchmark/README.md

 ## FAQ
 - Why does KingWorld performance drop on JSON?
     - As the creator of KingWorld, I can admit that KingWorld cheat a bit.
-Bun currently has [async-await performance issue](https://github.com/oven-sh/bun/issues/567#issuecomment-1204756323), KingWorld try its best to avoid it, but parsing request's body absolutely required to use await otherwise it's required to compile to es5 (which isn't a good trade-off), so the performance drop there.
+Bun currently has [async-await performance issue](https://github.com/oven-sh/bun/issues/567#issuecomment-1204756323),and KingWorld try its best to avoid it.
+But parsing request's body need to use await otherwise it's you need to compile to es5 (which isn't a good trade-off), so the performance drop there.
     - So in the future, once the issue is solved, you can expected to see all the framework performance improvement by a lot.